Ashutoshpython123/Ashutoshpython123/README.md

 ### Hi there 👋
 I’m a Computer Science & Engineering graduate of 2020 batch.
-I come with an extensive experience of working with different technologies including Web Development, Data Science, Machine Learning and Deep Learning.
+I come with an extensive experience of working with different technologies including Web Development, Blockchain, NFT, Data Science, Machine Learning and Deep Learning.

 Currently, I am looking for a full-time role in Data Science, Machine Learning or related field.

 #### Things I'm good at 🔥
-Languages: Python, JavaScript, sql
-Programming skills : Datastructure and Algorithm, Regular expression.
+Languages: Python, JavaScript, solidity, sql, Programming skills : Datastructure and Algorithm, Regular expression.
 Database : mysql, mongodb, firebase.